-Why did you choose to be a LSC Community Advisory Committee member?
+Why did you choose to be a board member of LSC?

 To come to the community, the way Jesus did, with a servant heart and a towel draped over your arm is such a great thing when most people see Christians as in it for their own agenda.